codebyhyuk/TikTok-TechJam-2025/README.md

     ```

 4.  **Set up OpenAI API Key:**
-    The data labeling script uses the OpenAI API.
+    The data labeling script for the generation of training dataset uses the OpenAI API.
 You need to set up your API key as an environment variable:
     ```bash
     export OPENAI_API_KEY='your-api-key'
     ```